 Participate in Black Lives Matter at School

-Use the book to guide a working group committed to building toward or upon your school or district’s participation in the Black Lives Matter at School’s Year of Purpose and Week of Action.
+Use the book to guide a working group committed to building toward or upon a school or district’s participation in the Black Lives Matter at School’s Year of Purpose and Week of Action.

 Example from 2021-2022: